ArturMoczulski/orbital-monorepo-template/README.md

-yarn test       # Run all tests yarn lint       # Lint all packages yarn orb        # Launch the interactive CLI
+yarn test       # Run all tests yarn lint       # Lint all packages yarn orb        # Launch the interactive CLI yarn orb update # Update the monorepo by merging from monorepo-template remote
 ```

 ## CLI Usage